In social media, a question that you can hear a lot revolves around whether one should join lots of networks or focus on one instead.

-Taking the time to join every network on the block might be a doorway to a different audience.
+On the one hand, taking the time to join every network might be a doorway to a different audience.
 On the other hand paying attention to only one networking site might be a great way to build a vast targeted following.

-Additionally once you’ve made a head start on Twitter you can use the service to kick-start other social media accounts that you’ve created For instance simply sharing stories from my Facebook page on Twitter helped me get my first 200 fans in just a little over a month.
+Additionally, once you’ve made a head start on Twitter you can use the service to kick-start other social media accounts that you’ve created.

 That is the second most important question we should ask ourselves.
 That one is straightforward – basically the more social media sites you decide to join the more time you will have to spend in order to actually see results.

 There’s a big difference between simply signing-up for an account and sharing an update or two once every couple of weeks and between making the effort to build a strong network that generates a good amount of traffic whenever you share something.

 So, the thing is you can only do so much.
 If you are managing more than five-six social media accounts, then it wouldn’t really be reasonable to go on and keep creating accounts for new networks that happen to pop-up.

 Doing so can result in two things – you will either see low performance on some of the networks, since you won’t have to the time to dig deeper or you will end up spending too much time on social media and thus not having the time to actually write new content.